DeNepo/javascript-30/README.md

 Your main objective with these exercises is to practice working with others on one shared code base.
 For each of the group challenges you should work in a group of 2-3 to break down the project into user stories and create a full project repository one step at a time.
 A finished project repository will have:

 - A `development-strategy.md` breaking down the finished project into steps.
-- One milestone per user story, one issue per task, and a project board to organize the issues.
+- One milestone per user story
+- One issue per task, labeled by concern
+- A project board to organize the issues.
 - One branch per user story, each merged into _master_
 - The finished code for your project separated into multiple folders and files according to separation of concerns.
 - A live demo on GitHub pages